roneli/fastgql/docs/src/content/docs/start/setup.md

 ```
 {% endcode %}

-We just need to start a postgres server and insert a schema, you can try the example's [compose file](https://github.com/roneli/fastgql/tree/master/example/docker-compose.yml) and execute the [schema.sql](https://github.com/roneli/fastgql/blob/master/example/graph/schema.graphql):
+We just need to start a postgres server and insert a schema.
+You can use the [docker-compose.yml](https://github.com/roneli/fastgql/blob/master/.github/workflows/data/docker-compose.yml) and [init.sql](https://github.com/roneli/fastgql/blob/master/.github/workflows/data/init.sql) files from the repository for a quick setup:

 Finally, we just need to define our postgres connection str that defined in server.go.
 We can override with `PG_CONN_STR` env variable.